space-ceo/weabove-archives/ARC/TRIVIA/random trivia.md

 - The stuffed body of the Fin Whale, affectionately named Giganto by locals, still sits within the Bursa Museum of Natural History.
 Admired by hundreds of visitors a month.

 - Did you know that the Pact Lands are located in the Litho layer?

+- Did you know that RoxSolid Root beer is the favorite drink among those who live in the Fractures?
+It contains 12g of caffeine and has an earthy, sweet taste.

+- Did you know that due to the lack of clean water, carbonated drinks became a reliable way to access potable hydration?